 Amount given in grants from the Royal London Foundation in its relaunch year.
 We paid out £350,000 to 70 not-for-profit organisations nominated by members across the UK in 2017.

 Amount donated overall to charity.
 We match a portion of our people’s fundraising efforts.
 In 2017, we and our people donated a total of £105,000 to charity.

 Our local partnerships

-In 2017, we launched the Royal London Community programme, with six local charity partners chosen by our people to support those with a chronic or long-term condition.
+In 2020, our people voted for six local charity partners as part of Royal London's Community Programme.
 These initiatives focus on smaller, local organisations, ensuring that the impact of our activity meets the needs of local groups and people.

 These local partners are:

 An organisation that provides vital groceries and hot meals for the most vulnerable people living with HIV in London

 An organisation that supports people affected by homicide or suicide in Scotland.